Nancy LT Hamilton

 - Tubing and a Bezel Mandrel: You can buy or create a tube and shape it on an oval bezel mandrel.
 Then you solder either a piece of wire or a strip of sheet metal into the bezel (a bearing).
 24 gauge is sufficient for the wire and the sheet metal It needs to be set deep enough that you have enough material left to push over the stone.
 It’s easier to make the bezel a little bigger and file it down, if necessary.
 The wire can be round or square.
 You could try triangular wire – it might have enough angle that the stone rests on it evenly.

-- Create a Cone: You can do this by either reading (see John Cogswell book pgs.
-88 – 89) or watching a video (see my video How to Make a Cone for information.)
+- Create a Cone: You can do this by either reading (see John Cogswell’s book, Creative Stonesetting, pgs.
+88 – 89) or try watching a video like my, How to Make a Cone.
 Solder the seam.
 Cut off the tip and shape it on an oval bezel mandrel.
 Follow the steps on my web page for creating the bearing and setting the stone.

 Stone Setting Problems